 - 4 to 5 small fresh basil leaves

 - Do This

 1. Mix the vinaigrette ingredients together in a small bowl and add the sliced and separated red onion rings to the bowl.
 Let the onions marinate for at least a couple hours.
 Overnight is even better.

 2. When the onions are ready, slice open the baguette, without cutting all of the way through.
-Brush a generous amount of the vinaigrette on the faces of the baguette.
+Brush a generous amount of the vinaigrette (without the onions) on the faces of the baguette.

 3. Spread the leaf of lettuce on the baguette.